iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 1 reviews"/>
 </p>

+> Why do I have to allow this app to access my photos?
+I installed it and uninstalled.
+Please, explain why need access to my files .<br> :date: __2021-02-26 23:48:21__

 > Requires access to your photos and files just to open the app.
 No thanks.<br> :date: __2020-11-13 01:54:50__